Treatment of women by the Taliban: First rule

-From 2021 to the present day
+Since 2021

 After their takeover of Afghanistan in August 2021, the Taliban initially gender segregated classrooms in universities as long as they "followed Islamic standards".
 However, in September 2021, they only allowed boys to return to school, preventing most teenage girls from returning to secondary education.
 The ban did not affect primary schools, but girls' attendance in those schools appeared to also have fallen significantly.
 In March 2022, the Taliban abruptly reversed their plans to allow girls to resume their secondary school education (defined as grade seven and upwards in Afghanistan).
-With the exception of the current cohort of university students, this decision leaves graduating from sixth grade as the highest level of educational attainment possible for Afghan women.
+With the exception of the current cohort of university students, this decision leaves graduating from sixth grade as the highest level of educational attainment possible for Afghan women and girls.
 Secondary schools for boys reopened on schedule.
 Pakistani Islamic scholars, including Taqi Usmani, urged the Taliban to re-open secondary schools for women.

 On 20 December 2022, the Ministry of Higher Education informed the country's public and private universities that women were suspended from university education.
 The ministry stated that female attendance would remain suspended "until a suitable environment" had been established at universities and promised that it would provide such a setting soon.
 However, BBC News pointed out that they had previously reneged on similar promises to reopen secondary education.
 Some Taliban leaders told BBC News that they disagreed with restrictions on female education.
 The Taliban decision was also widely condemned internationally.
 Some provinces still allow secondary education for girls despite the ban.